sofn-xyz/mailing/README.md

 }
 ```

-The CLI gets installed in `node_modules/.bin` as `mailings` and `mm` for short.
+The CLI gets installed in `node_modules/.bin` as `mailing` and `mm` for short.

-`mailings` initializes a project then starts the development server
+`mailing` initializes a project then starts the development server
-`mailings init` initializes a project
+`mailing init` initializes a project
-`mailings preview` launches the development server
+`mailing preview` launches the development server